-If you have requested a leave and were denied by your employer or were demoted/fired after your return to work, your rights may have been violated.
+If you have requested a leave and were denied leave by your employer or were demoted or fired after your return to work, your rights may have been violated.
 If this is your situation, you require the services of an experienced employment lawyer at Miller, Hampton & Hilgendorf.
 Please contact us at your first opportunity to learn about our extensive experience in employment law and to share your situation with us.
 We will gladly evaluate the facts of your case and determine how we may be able to protect your employee rights.
 Our FMLA claim attorneys in Baton Rouge, Louisiana may be able to help you.

 Click Here To Schedule A Free Consultation >>

 Your Rights When Taking Unpaid Leave Under FMLA in Louisiana

 What are your rights when taking unpaid leave under FMLA?
 Workers are granted certain important protections under the law.
 Sometimes workers are granted leave, but they suffer from other forms of pushback or consequences from their employers.
 Understanding your rights is the first step in protecting them.